How to Copy Chrome User Profile to Another Profile

 Creating a backup of the Chrome user profile

-1. Close all instances of Google Chrome to ensure that the profile files are not in use.
+1. Close Google Chrome to make sure the profile files aren’t being used.

-3. Look for a folder named Default.
-This folder contains your Chrome profile data.
+2. Find a folder called Default.
+This has your Chrome profile stuff.

-4. Right-click on the Default folder and select Copy.Copy Chrome profile to another user
+3. Right-click on the Default folder and choose Copy.Copy Chrome profile to another user

-5. Choose a destination folder where you want to store the backup, then right-click and select Paste.
+4. Pick where you want to keep the backup, right-click there, and choose Paste.

-You now have a backup of your Chrome profile that you can use to import your data to another profile or computer.
+Now you’ve got a backup of your Chrome profile to use on another profile or computer.

 Recommended read: Why does Task Manager show multiple Chrome instances?